davekilian/terracast/docs/architecture.md

 Terrascale is a multi-tenant service through which customers manage single-tenant TerrascaleDB instances running in a third-party cloud such as AWS, Azure or GCP.
 In this way, TerrascaleDB clusters are similar to Snowflake's virtual warehouse concept.
 This gives customers fine-grained control over the compute-vs-cost tradeoff, and isolates resource-intensive analytical queries to the customer's private compute cluster.
 This also provides strong isolation of customer data for security-sensitive scenarios than a multi-tenant compute cloud could provide.

+TODO our brain needs to understand VM geometry so we can programmatically deploy clusters where each VM has access to the right durable disk device.

 ## Database Workloads

 TerrascaleDB is a hybrid transactional/analytical database with support for high-volume short-lived transactional queries in tandem with low-volume resource-intensive analytical (cross-tabulation) queries.
 Queries can execute on a finite point in time, or update continually over real-time streaming data.
 Users can independently scale compute and storage resources as a means to control the cost-performance tradeoff of their queries.